Privacy Policy

 Personal Information Disclosed For A Business Purpose To Third Parties

 Munger Tolles’ general practice is to disclose website users’ or office visitors’ Personal Information only to service providers and contractors, and not to “Third Parties,” as the CCPA defines that phrase.
-During the preceding 12 months, we have not disclosed personal information about California Consumers to such Third Parties.

 Your Rights and Choices